-Funding Projection as at 31 March 2022
+Funding Projection as at 31 March 2023

-The actuarial projection provided by the Fund's actuary as at 31 March 2022 recorded a projected funding position of 123.3%.
+The actuarial projection provided by the Fund's actuary as at 31 March 2023 recorded a projected funding position of 159.0%.
+This may overstate the position as it does not fully account for the 10.1% pensions increase and revaluation to be added to pension accounts in April 2023.
+However, it is indicative of a significantly improved funding level.
 The next formal funding valuation will be carried out as at 31 March 2023 with results being available by 31 March 2024.